 Oman’s Basic Law prohibits discrimination based on “gender, origin, color, language, religion, sect, domicile or social status.”
 However, legislation is responsible for making these theoretical protections applicable and enforced, which is not always consistently achieved.

 For able-bodied Omanis, there are no limitations on primary and secondary education, with access provided to all children.
-As a percentage, gross enrollment was high in 2022.
-However, it is concerning to note that it decreases with each progressing level of education, with rates of 104.5% in primary education, 107.1% in secondary education and a significant decline to 45.5% in the tertiary sector.
-In post-secondary education, girls significantly outnumber boys, as 63% of higher education graduates in 2021 were women.
-However, this gender disparity does not carry over to the job market, as the female-to-male ratio in the labor force stands at only 12.6% (World Bank, 2021), placing Oman among the poorest global performers.
+As a percentage, gross school enrollment was high in 2024, with rates of 95.6% in primary education and 96.7% in secondary education, but there was a significant decline to 45.6% in the tertiary sector.
+In post-secondary education, women significantly outnumber men, as 64% of higher education graduates in 2023 were women.
+However, this gender disparity does not extend to the job market, as the female-to-male ratio in the labor force stands at only 16.7% of the total labor force (World Bank, 2023), placing Oman among the world’s poorest performers.
+Contributing factors include social norms, particularly men’s lack of support for women working outside the home, as well as poor working conditions such as limited job opportunities outside Muscat and inadequate childcare.
+In the UNDP Gender Inequality Index, Oman achieved a score of 0.267 in 2022 and was ranked 72nd out of 191 countries.
+The new Labor Law, which allows employers to terminate employees “due to economic reasons,” will not improve the situation for women, who constitute the majority of precarious workers in the job market.

-Managerial opportunities for descendants of tribes considered of inferior origin or of low social status (including former slave groups) in the civil sector are still rare, while the recruitment of individuals on the basis of common tribal or ethnic background is still practiced on a large scale, especially during the current period of high structural unemployment.
+Managerial opportunities for descendants of tribes considered to be of inferior origin or low social status, including former slave groups, in the civil sector remain rare, while recruiting individuals based on a shared tribal background is still practiced on a large scale.

 Oman is not a signatory to the United Nations’ International Convention on the Protection of the Rights of All Migrant Workers and Members of their Families.
-Migrant workers – the majority of whom come from South and Southeast Asia and East Africa – face structural inequalities that severely impact their quality of life.
-Omani labor laws offer few, if any, substantial employment protections for migrant workers or their relatives.
-In particular, they do not require employers to pay migrant employees the minimum wage, and the kafala (sponsorship) system ties domestic workers’ visas to their employer.
-In order to change employers, domestic workers – who are excluded from labor laws – must acquire a “no-objection certificate” from their existing employer.
+Migrant workers – the majority of whom come from South and Southeast Asia – face structural inequalities that severely impact their quality of life.
+There is no minimum wage for migrant workers and the kafala (sponsorship) system ties domestic workers’ visas to their employer.
+To change employers, domestic workers – who are excluded from labor laws – must acquire a “no-objection certificate” from their existing employer.

 Equal opportunity